darwincastro/9800_telemetry_collector/README.md

 - [Docker Engine](https://docs.docker.com/engine/install/ubuntu/)
 - Linux distribution (For MacOS, see Known Issues)

+> [!IMPORTANT]
+> If you are using Docker for deploying this TIG-Stack setup, please ensure that your Docker Compose version is equal to or greater than 2.0.0.
+Older versions of Docker Compose may not fully support the configuration syntax used in this setup.
+> You can check your Docker Compose version by running:
+> ```bash
+> docker-compose --version
+> ```

 ## Steps to Get It Up and Running

 1. **Clone the Repo**